 A common misperception is that adopting a child from the foster care system requires that parents be well-off, live in a large home or be married.
-"We're looking for regular, real people on all ends of the spectrum who are willing to provide a home for kids," says Maggie Vink, an adoption navigator for MARE – and an adoptive mother herself.
-"It's all right if you're in an apartment.
-If you can provide a safe, loving home for a child, that's what we're looking for."
+“We’re looking for regular, real people on all ends of the spectrum who are willing to provide a home for kids,” says Maggie Vink, who worked as an adoption navigator for MARE – and an adoptive mother herself.
+“It’s all right if you’re in an apartment.
+If you can provide a safe, loving home for a child, that’s what we’re looking for.”

 Starts with a home study

 Prospective parents start by choosing an agency and then arranging for a home study.
 This is an intensive process that requires gathering a great deal of paperwork, sometimes paying fees and submitting to lengthy and probing interviews.
 It can take as long as six months.
 Typically, a home study includes the following:

 - Personal history: Current family life and each prospective parent’s past experiences and how they will impact their capacity to parent an adoptive child are discussed and evaluated.
 This helps the adoption worker determine what type of child would best fit into your home.
 Children will also be interviewed about their feelings about adoption and adding to their family, and any other adults living in the home are interviewed, too.